ValiantWind/ValiantWind.github.io/tos.md

 # Terms of Service for Commissioning with Me

-I never thought I'd have to make a Terms of Service until I got scammed for the first time recently.
+I never thought I'd have to make a Terms of Service anytime soon until I got scammed for the first time recently.

 Anyway, ***please read the following properly***.